Where's Herb?: Campaign

 The Herb character was played by actor Jon Menick, who would randomly appear at Burger King restaurants nationwide.
 Herb's identity was not revealed until Super Bowl XX in January 1986; he was shown to be wearing white socks, black "flood pants", and thick-rimmed glasses.
-If a customer spotted Herb at a Burger King, he or she would win $5,000.
-All customers in the restaurant when Herb was discovered was also entered into a drawing for the promotion's grand prize of $1 million.
+If a customer spotted Herb at a Burger King, they would win $5,000.
+All customers in the restaurant when Herb was discovered were also entered into a drawing for the promotion's grand prize of $1 million.
 The draw was won by Christopher Kelly of Louisville, Kentucky, who was present when Herb was spotted at the Burger King in the city's Oxmoor Center mall.

 In addition to encouraging people to search for Herb, Burger King added an "I'm not Herb" promotion to their marketing campaign.
 Because Burger King claimed to be angry at Herb for not eating at their restaurants, they offered a 99-cent Whopper hamburger to everybody except Herb.
 To get the discounted price, customers had to say, "I'm not Herb" while ordering.
 Customers named Herb were told to say, "I'm not the Herb you're looking for".
 Other restaurants, including Wendy's, capitalized on the promotion by advertising that Herb ate at their locations.

-The campaign led to controversy in early 1986.
-An 11-year-old boy named "Peter W" spotted Herb at the Burger King restaurant in Newark, Delaware and believed that he had won $5,000.
-Because he was under the age of 16, the minimum age for participating in the promotion, the prize money was given to the boy's older friend, who was with him at the time.
-Burger King defended their decision, stating that the restriction was intended to dissuade students from skipping school to search for Herb.
-The boy's parents complained to their representative in Newark.
-The matter was then brought before the full State Senate, which passed a resolution condemning Burger King's actions as "consumer fraud".